shaileshpandit141/digital-resume/README.md

-# My Resume Page (SHAILESH PANDIT)
+# Welcome to the repository for my personal Digital Resume page!

-Welcome to the repository for my personal resume page!
 This web page is designed to showcase my professional experience, skills, and accomplishments in an interactive and visually appealing format.

 ## Technologies Used